 There’s a lot of noise online around ring sizing conversions, gifting your partner, and tips for measuring your own ring size at home.
 But how do you separate the fact from the fiction when it comes to the topic?
-We’ve put some of the key questions to the in-store jewelry experts of some of our most renowned jewelry boutique partners, including London-based demi-fine specialist The Alkemistry, US-based fine jewelry specialists Marissa Collections and Kuwait-based trend-and-niche-brand specialists Aubade.
-Find out all you need to know from the experts on finding your own and your partner's ring size - shop their favorite pieces below.
+We’ve put some of the key questions to the in-store jewellery experts of some of our most renowned jewelry boutique partners, including London-based demi-fine specialist The Alkemistry, US-based fine jewelry specialists Marissa Collections and Kuwait-based trend-and-niche-brand specialists Aubade.
+Find out all you need to know from the experts on finding your own and your partner's ring size - shop their favourite pieces below.

 DIY Ring Sizing At Home

 What should you consider when measuring your own ring size?